From Saturday 23 to Sunday 31 May, take part in our Four Seasons trail, inspired by Croome’s Four Seasons sculptures and exhibition.

 Visit the Panorama Tower, built in 1801 by James Wyatt for the 6th Earl of Coventry.
 Enjoy panoramic views of the countryside from the balcony.

-Take a walk in the park with our Ranger to see and listen to bats in the garden and park.
+Join the Worcestershire Bat Group for an evening walk at Croome to see and listen to bats in the garden and park.